Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Results

 These findings are general and valid for all descriptor reduction degrees.
+Although we do not rely on any characteristic lengthscale, we show the effect of descriptor reduction approach on different types of interactions as conventionally defined when imposing lengthscales.
 Figure~\ref{fig:long_short}B shows a decomposition of the reduced descriptor in short- and long-range features for different descriptor sizes.
 We consider the feature as short-ranged if the distance between two atoms across all configurations in the dataset is below 5~\AA, and long-ranged otherwise.
 In all the cases, feature selection removes prevalently long-range features and 10-20\% of the local features that always lie under 5~\AA~(compare dashed and solid green lines in Fig.~\ref{fig:long_short}B).
-Some examples of local features that are removed can be found in Fig.~S4 in the SI.
 Nevertheless, we emphasize that removing local features might worsen the stability in flexible systems and the best-practice solution is to keep them all in the reduced descriptor.

+We construct our datasets using dynamics simulations at the PBE+MBD level of theory (Tab.~S3).
+However, long-range descriptor features are also kept in PBE calculations, as the PBE functional includes both long-range electrostatics and polarization, despite the semi-local nature of the exchange-correlation term.
+When we account for MBD, up to 22\% of removed features can change depending on the degree of reduction ($\sim$5\% for the optimal ML$_{R0.4-0.6}$ models).
+This is consistent with the fact that MBD contribution to the energy is relatively small compared to the PBE energy.
+Nevertheless, MBD contribution can greatly influence the dynamics of chemical systems, particularly in the case of large and flexible molecules.
+For example, MBD is essential for accurately evaluating the stability of aspirin polymorphs~\cite{reilly2014role}, standing molecules on surfaces~\cite{knol2021stabilization}, and interlayer sliding of 2D materials~\cite{gao2015sliding}.
+Therefore, it is essential to perform PBE+MBD calculations in order to generate a reliable dataset in the first place.

 \textbf{Analysis of patterns in relevant interatomic features}.
 We analyze particular atoms and their selected chemical environment in the reduced descriptors to identify the trends in the features that an ML model considers essential.
 To make our results general for a wide range of (bio)molecules, we include in our discussion lactose and palmitic acid.
 Figure~\ref{fig:essential_features} shows examples of such features for all of our test systems.
 One can see some general patterns.
 For example, shielded atoms (C, N, O) in backbone chains usually keep solely local features (Fig.~\ref{fig:essential_features}A, E, D).
 Most interactions between the first-,~second-,~and third-nearest neighbors are intact.
 Such behavior is expected and reflects the importance of the local environment in describing interatomic interactions.